tapis-project/documentation/source/technical/jobs.rst

 Introduction to Jobs
 ====================

 The Tapis v3 Jobs service is specialized to run containerized applications on any host that supports container runtimes.
-Currently, Docker and Singularity containers are supported.
+Currently, Docker, Singularity and ZIP containers are supported.
 The Jobs service uses the Systems, Apps, Files and Security Kernel services to process jobs.

 Implementation Status
 ---------------------